 Babbel is an online subscription-based application that works very similarly to Duolingo in its commitment to translation as the primary method of “instruction.”
 Because of this similarity, we group the two programs in this comparison.

-With the Calico Spanish Homeschool program, children learn the way research indicates we are able to best acquire second languages: through experiencing messages we can and want to understand as we slowly experiment with producing those messages ourselves.
+With the Calico Spanish Stories Online program, children learn the way research indicates we are able to best acquire second languages: through experiencing messages we can and want to understand as we slowly experiment with producing those messages ourselves.

 The founder of Duolingo is the computer scientist who invented the CAPTCHA and reCAPTCHA programs that help websites make sure a human and not a robot is using the site.
 He says of the app’s beginning, “Neither I nor my co-founder knew anything about teaching languages.
 We were just a couple of engineers trying to come up with the best way to teach languages.”

-Calico Spanish Homeschool is developed by homeschool moms.
+Calico Spanish Stories Online is developed by moms and teachers with strong ties to homeschooling.
 The curriculum specialist has a degree in Spanish Education and another degree in Linguistics with an emphasis in Second Language Acquisition.
 The company is committed to principles founded in solid research on how children learn languages.

 There’s no reason any language learner should not give Duolingo a try as a practice tool.
 The game-like mobile platform will be attractive to many young people, especially learners from middle school up.
 With the free price tag, there’s nothing to lose.
-However, the application should not be considered sufficient to be a homeschooler’s foreign language “curriculum.”
+However, the application should not be considered sufficient to be a child’s foreign language “curriculum.”
 Babbel is not a free program, but its platform, like Duolingo’s, may be interesting to older students, though we caution against using translation applications as the sole method of instruction.
-Parents should additionally investigate an affordable, comprehensive curriculum appropriate to their children’s learning level.
-For young children, Calico Spanish Homeschool effectively fills this role.
+Teachers and parents should additionally investigate an affordable, comprehensive curriculum appropriate to their children’s learning level.
+For young children, Calico Spanish Stories Online effectively fills this role.

-Calico Spanish Homeschool and Foreign Languages For Kids By Kids are both Spanish immersion programs for young learners centered around video stories that do not include English translations.
-Both are available for homeschool families as online subscription programs at a similar cost, and both are able to be implemented regardless of the family’s Spanish-speaking ability.
+Calico Spanish Stories Online and Foreign Languages For Kids By Kids are both Spanish immersion programs for young learners centered around video stories that do not include English translations.
+Both are available for schools and families as online subscription programs at a similar cost, and both are able to be implemented regardless of the teacher or parent’s Spanish-speaking ability.
 Both integrate repetition of key structures and vocabulary to help children acquire real language in context.

-Beyond these similarities, we note several differences that will help you choose which product best fits your family.
-Calico Spanish Homeschool offers a standards-based program developed specifically for homeschool families by experts in the field.
+Beyond these similarities, we note several differences that will help you choose which product best fits your situation.
+Calico Spanish Stories Online offers a standards-based program developed specifically for young children by experts in the field.
 Very young children find it highly engaging because of the 100% meaning-based video stories, relevant accompanying activities, comprehensive support materials, and fun songs supporting the program.
 Children can also engage in in-depth cultural inquiry directly related to the program content, ending in an actual target-language performance based on national cultural competence standards.

-Calico Spanish Homeschool was developed by two homeschool moms who speak Spanish.
+Calico Spanish Stories Online was developed by two moms who speak Spanish and have strong ties to both formal education and homeschooling.
 The Calico Spanish curriculum developer was homeschooled from fifth through twelfth grades, holds a bachelor’s degree in Spanish Education and a master’s degree in Linguistics (Second Language Acquisition), homeschools her own three young children, and has twelve years’ experience teaching Spanish to hundreds of students from 2 years of age through twelfth grade advanced courses.
-She continues to be involved in teaching Spanish to home educated students.
-She is the blogger behind the longest-running active blog in world language education and is frequently invited to present on best practices in language teaching at schools and conferences across the country.
+She continues to teach Spanish and is the blogger behind the longest-running active blog in world language education.
+She frequently presents on best practices in language teaching at schools and conferences across the country.
 You can know that the Calico Spanish Homeschool program is founded on the best principles researched and put to practice by experts in the field.
 For information on the founder of Foreign Languages For Kids By Kids, see the about page on their website.

 The flashcards available to you represent every vocabulary word or phrase for every level: 80 flashcards for Level A, 122 flashcards for Level B, and 160 flashcards for Level C. Foreign Languages For Kids By Kids offers in their online store a set of 150 flashcards representing the vocabulary from their Volume 1 lessons (1-3) only.

-Calico Spanish Homeschool is developed on the premise that children learn through stories, songs, and meaningful context.
+Calico Spanish Stories Online is developed on the premise that children learn through stories, songs, and meaningful context.
 We offer beautifully illustrated, full-color posters and storybooks with instructions on how they support your lessons explicitly written into the lesson plans.
-Families not yet comfortable reading the storybooks on their own benefit from audio tracks of a native speaker reading them.
+Those not yet comfortable reading the storybooks on their own benefit from audio tracks of a native speaker reading them.
 Lessons are also paired with the Calico Spanish original music, representing some of the most popular song videos available on YouTube for young Spanish learners with well over a million views.
-Foreign Languages For Kids By Kids does not feature posters, storybooks, or music.
+Foreign Languages For Kids By Kids does not feature posters, story books, or music.

-Each lesson of Calico Spanish Homeschool offers 2 or 3 Student Activity Sheets that directly support the content of that lesson.
+Each lesson of Calico Spanish Stories Online offers 2 or 3 Student Activity Sheets that directly support the content of that lesson.
 The Activity Sheets start with word-level practice but quickly ask children to make meaning with language as they interact with the activities.
 Children are never asked to do an activity like a word search that tries to incorporate vocabulary disconnected from meaningful context.
-Parents using the workbooks for Foreign Languages For Kids By Kids may find that not only are they not available for all levels of the program, but within the levels that do offer workbook activities, the activities may seem disconnected at times from the goals of the lesson.
+Teachers and parents using the workbooks for Foreign Languages For Kids By Kids may find that not only are they not available for all levels of the program, but within the levels that do offer workbook activities, the activities may seem disconnected at times from the goals of the lesson.

-You will want to choose Calico Spanish Homeschool if your young children will be more engaged by animated, fun animal characters and if you want a program designed by experts in the field and supported by detailed lesson plans, storybooks, more visual aids for your home environment, and music in every lesson of every level.
+You will want to choose Calico Spanish Stories Online if your young learners will be more engaged by animated, fun animal characters and if you want a program designed by experts in the field and supported by detailed lesson plans, storybooks, more visual aids for your home environment, and music in every lesson of every level.

-Calico Spanish Homeschool and Middlebury Interactive Homeschool World Language Curriculum both provide homeschool families with online, video-based, immersion-style curriculum developed by experts in language education in light of national language proficiency standards.
+Calico Spanish Stories Online and Middlebury Interactive World Language Curriculum both provide schools and families with online, video-based, immersion-style curriculum developed by experts in language education in light of national language proficiency standards.

 Beyond these similarities, we note some differences that will help you choose the product that best fits your family.
-Calico Spanish Homeschool is a program exclusively focused on helping young children and their families experience Spanish in a way that is fully comprehensible.
+Calico Spanish Stories Online is a program exclusively focused on helping young children experience Spanish in a way that is fully comprehensible.

-As homeschooling moms ourselves, at Calico Spanish we know that it’s tempting to look far and wide for a program that promises children can work as independently as possible.
+As moms of language learners, at Calico Spanish we know that it’s tempting to look far and wide for a program that promises children can work as independently as possible.
 We firmly believe that world language study, however, is not the subject where that feature is the highest priority.
 We believe that focusing on language study as “independent learning” and “self-study,” especially for young children, is attractive but deceptive: a life-long language journey is always experienced in community.